ChorusOne/vaultify/README.md

 ## Design considerations
 - To keep the .secrets file parsing simple and less error prone we just support the v1 format
+- Always try to fetch v2 secrets first and fallbacks to v1
-- For now spawning a process is only implemented on linux
+- Spawning a process is only implemented on linux
-- Keeping the codebase organized, simple and maintainable
+- Orgnaized, simple and maintainable codebase
+- Zero unwraps (outside of tests)
+- Fully vetted
 - Secret paths are specified in the same way as in the vault cli
-- This tool always try to fetch v2 secrets first and fallbacks to v1

 ## Local development
 ```